 The Group's capital is mainly used to support the ongoing regulatory capital requirements of its PRA regulated subsidiaries.
 This is considered to be a long-term obligation so most of the Group's resources have been invested in a bond portfolio managed by BlackRock for long term growth and return.
-A total of £83 million (2017: £78 million) of the Group's capital is invested in regulated subsidiaries.
+A total of £82 million (2018: £83 million) of the Group's capital is invested by regulated subsidiaries.